suwenyu/OCR-crf-model/README.md

-# aml2020s_assign1 - Graphical Models
+# Graphical Model for Optical Character Recognition Problem

 ### Description

-In this part, you will implement a conditional random field for optical character recognition (OCR), with emphasis on inference and performance test.
+We implemented a conditional random field for optical character recognition (OCR), with emphasis on inference and performance test.

 ### Dataset
 The original dataset is downloaded from http://www.seas.upenn.edu/∼taskar/ocr.
+It contains the image and label of 6,877 words collected from 150 human subjects, with 52,152 letters in total.
+To simplify feature engineering, each letter image is encoded by a 128 (=16*8) dimensional vector, whose entries are either 0 (black) or 1 (white).

 ### Environments and Required Packages